kbrabrand/silex-swagger-ui/README.md

 # Silex SwaggerUI service provider
-A silex service provider that integrates the Swagger UI documentation browser into silex
+A silex service provider that integrates the Swagger UI documentation browser into silex.